weesvisje/docs/docs/concepts/http.md

     ],
     "definitions": {
       "AnyValue": true,
+      "UpdateCommand": {
+        "type": "object",
+        "required": [
+          "method",
+          "path"
+        ],
+        "properties": {
+          "method": {
+            "title": "Method",
+            "description": "The operation to perform on the property.", "allOf": [
+              {
+                "$ref": "#/definitions/UpdateCommandMethod"
+              }
+            ]
+          },
+          "path": {
+            "type": "string"
+          },
+          "value": {
+            "title": "Value",
+            "description": "The value to use in the operation.", "default": null,
+            "allOf": [
+              {
+                "$ref": "#/definitions/AnyValue"
+              }
+            ]
+          }
+        }
+      },
+      "UpdateCommandMethod": {
+        "type": "string",
+        "enum": [
+          "set",
+          "increment",
+          "replaceWithCounter"
+        ]
+      },
       "WriteCommand": {
         "oneOf": [
+          {
+            "title": "Update Command",
+            "description": "If a value matching this query exists, update it with each given command.", "type": "object",
+            "required": [
+              "args",
+              "collection",
+              "commands",
+              "method",
+              "query"
+            ],
+            "properties": {
+              "args": {
+                "title": "Query Arguments",
+                "description": "If any variables are used in the query then the values should be passed in here.", "type": [
+                  "object",
+                  "null"
+                ]
+              },
+              "collection": {
+                "type": "string"
+              },
+              "commands": {
+                "title": "Commands",
+                "description": "This is a series of commands to be applied to the matched documents.", "type": "array",
+                "items": {
+                  "$ref": "#/definitions/UpdateCommand"
+                }
+              },
+              "method": {
+                "type": "string",
+                "enum": [
+                  "update"
+                ]
+              },
+              "query": {
+                "title": "Query",
+                "description": "The query to run",
+                "type": "string"
+              }
+            }
+          },
           {
             "title": "Upsert Command",
             "description": "If a value matching this ID exists, update it with the contents of value.
 If it doesn't exist, insert it.",